Midwives save lives through thick and thin

 Despite all this, midwives are among the strongest advocates for continued access to women’s health, and they are finding creative ways to stay connected to the communities they serve.
 The South Sudan Nurses and Midwives Association is using teleconsulting, radio and information sessions to get the word out.
 They have also adjusted their facilities for physical distancing and are teaching mothers about effective handwashing and using masks.

 Canada has been working with countries like South Sudan to strengthen the midwifery profession for years.
-For example, with support from Canada and other donors, South Sudan has increased the number of trained midwives from 8 to 800 over the past decade.
+For example, with support from Canada and other donors, South Sudan has increased the number of trained midwives from approximately 8 to 800 over the past decade.

 The World Health Organization estimates that with enough midwives trained to international standards, global maternal deaths, stillbirths and neonatal deaths would be reduced by 80%.
 Both cost-effective and culturally sensitive, midwives also provide other life-changing care, from access to contraception to case referrals for gender-based violence.